Nyco/Lean-Storytelling/docs/1_basic.md

 ```
 DID YOU KNOW THAT most product people, like product owner, marketing persons, sales people, founders, C*O
 fail to generate compelling and crisp stories?
-WELL WE PROVIDE the Basic template of the TopSol Playbook
+WELL WE PROVIDE the Basic template of the TopSol Playbook, the target-problem-solution articulation
 ```